Recipient's family was unsure about going ahead with heart transplant

-The father of 22-year-old Anwar Khan recipient of Mumbai’s first successful heart transplant revealed that the family was nervous about such a complicated surgery and had only put him on the transplant a week ago
+Father of Anwar Khan, recipient of Mumbai’s first successful heart transplant, revealed that the family was nervous about such a complicated surgery and had only put him on transplant a week ago

 “For hours we were under immense stress; the moment the doctor came out and said the surgery was successful, I felt like my heart would explode with happiness,” said 20-year-old Azam Khan, whose elder brother Anwar on Monday underwent the first-ever successful heart transplant in Mumbai.

 Also Read: A heart's 90-min journey from Pune to Mulund